 - Review mobile assets and tracking data

 - Create and enforce security policies and profiles

 - Troubleshoot devices in real-time, and remotely.

 - Pricing is free for up to 25 devices.
-The next bracket is up to 50 devices at $64 USD per month.
+The next bracket is up to 50 devices at $170 AUD per month.

-AirWatch is trusted by some of the largest companies around the world, as they help businesses focus on using mobile technology without the headache of managing it.
+Some of the largest companies around the world trust VMware (formerly Airwatch).
+They help businesses focus on using mobile technology without the headache of managing it.
 It’s a product of VMware, and as a result, you can trust the level of quality.

 - Protects company information with data loss policies